 I wouldn't be Gambian if I didn't do a post about domoda.
 Also known as maffe in Senegal, asindessi in Togo and aziin nusunnu in Benin, domoda is The Gambia's national dish.
-It's a delicious, hearty sweet-and-salty peanut stew often featuring chicken or beef.
+It's a delicious, hearty peanut stew often featuring chicken or beef.
 As mentioned in my post on churrah gerte, peanuts are omnipresent in Gambian cuisine.
 Whenever I feel a little homesick for my mother's cooking, domoda is my go-to meal.
 Everyone has their own vegetable preferences regarding what they like to throw in.
-I personally love to thrown in some peppers and carrots (which are delicious when tender) as well as some sweet potatoes.
+I personally love to thrown in some sweet potatoes and carrots (which are delicious when tender), but sometimes I add bell peppers.

 1 lb chicken breast, cut into ½ in. chunks